flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 ---
-title: 'Practical functional-programming part 1'
+title: 'A gentle introduction to functional programming'
-date: 2021-06-25T10:35:00+12:00
+date: 2022-09-26T10:35:00+12:00
 author: eddiewould
 layout: post
-permalink: /2021/06/25/practical-fp-part-1/
+permalink: /2022/09/26/a-gentle-introduction-to-functional-programming/
 spay_email:
   - ""
 categories:
   - Uncategorized
 ---

-An introduction to functional-programming - the low-hanging fruit 🍒🍍🍏
+A gentle introduction to functional-programming - the low-hanging fruit 🍒🍍🍏

 ## Introduction

-This post is intended to be a gentle introduction to functional programming (FP) for C# developers working in the object-oriented (OO) paradigm - no prior knowledge of functional programming is assumed.
+This post is intended to provide a _gentle_ introduction to the world of functional programming (FP) for C# developers working in the object-oriented (OO) paradigm - no prior knowledge of functional programming is assumed.

-I hope that after reading it, you'll have some useful tools & techniques 🔨 in your belt that you can apply to day-to-day software development 👷.
-It's worth remembering that FP isn't a case of all-or-nothing - you can use the ideas in isolated areas of the codebase (where it makes sense).
+Basically, my goal is to convince you that FP has some cool things to offer - hopefully whetting your appetite for further learning (I've tried to link to resources that I found easy to digest).
+You might also add some tools & techniques 🔨 to your belt that you can apply to day-to-day software development 👷.

-Although functional programming is rooted in mathematics 🧮, I've tried to keep the post practical - if you're interested in the _theory_, there are plenty of other posts out there.
+Although functional programming is rooted in mathematics 🧮, I've tried to keep the post practical & approachable - if you're interested in the _theory_, there are plenty of other posts out there.

-Finally, I should mention that I'm entirely self-taught (no formal training in functinal programming) and thus I'm very much still learning myself!
+Finally, I should mention that I have no formal qualifications in FP so take what you read with a grain of salt 🧂

 ## What are the key ideas from functional programming?